 Small Business Stock Sales and Exchanges

-Stock sales by individuals are generally given preferential tax treatment.
+Stock sales by individuals are given preferential tax treatment.
 If a capital gain is a long-term capital gain, meaning that the asset has been held longer than 1 year, then the tax rate will be 0%, 15%, or 20%, depending on the taxpayer's income; otherwise it is considered ordinary income, subject to the marginal tax rate of the shareholder.
 There may be other tax advantages for small business stock if they qualify under IRC §1244 or §1202.
 However, a corporation does not gain preferential treatment from the sale of a capital asset, since a capital gain is taxed as ordinary income.
 Furthermore, a corporation can only deduct capital losses from capital gains.

 Public stock is a highly liquid asset that can easily be converted into cash, but stock in a private corporation is much less liquid, since there is no public disclosure of the sale price.
 Instead, the seller and buyer negotiate privately to arrive at a mutually agreed upon price.
-However, in many cases, the stock of closely held corporations cannot simply be sold to anyone, since the stockholders can be subject to buy-sell agreements, which often stipulate that the stock 1st be offered to other shareholders or to the corporation, or the sale must be approved by the Board of Directors before they can be sold to a 3rd party.
+However, the stock of closely held corporations cannot simply be sold to anyone if the stockholders are subject to buy-sell agreements, which often stipulate that the stock 1st be offered to other shareholders or to the corporation, or the sale must be approved by the Board of Directors before they can be sold to a 3rd party.
 S corporations, in particular, must restrict the sale of stock, since only United States citizens or residents can own stock in an S corporation.
 Since there is no public bidding on small business stock that would set its value, to minimize shareholder disputes and to avoid expensive professional appraisal or litigation, buy-sell agreements are often subject to a formula to determine the price of the stock, such as discounted cash flow or the capitalization of earnings.

 When stock is sold, the shareholder can decide which lots of stock were sold; if the shareholder cannot determine when the stocks were purchased or the purchase price, then the tax code stipulates that the basis of the earliest acquired stock must be used.

-Private stock finances many small businesses, which helps to create jobs and its concomitant tax revenue, so Congress added some sections to the Internal Revenue Code, specifically IRC §1244 and IRC §1202, to promote the sale of what is generally referred to as small business stock, by giving certain tax advantages to their sale, thereby promoting the growth of the economy, which is largely effected through the creation of small businesses.
+Private stock finances many small businesses, which helps to create jobs and its concomitant tax revenue, so Congress added some sections to the Internal Revenue Code, specifically IRC §1244 and IRC §1202, to promote the sale of what is called small business stock, by giving certain tax advantages to their sale, thereby promoting the growth of the economy, which is largely effected through the creation of small businesses.
 Consistent with these objectives, these tax advantages only apply to active businesses, not businesses created largely for managing investments or businesses that provide the services of its employee-owners, such as personal service corporations.
 The corporation must also directly benefit from the initial stock sale, so stock qualified for these tax advantages must be bought directly from the corporation, not from another stockholder.

 Section 1244 Stock